Unleash/unleash/website/docs/reference/unleash-proxy.md

 :::

-If a toggle has variants, then the variant object can also contain an optional `payload` property.
+If a toggle has variants in the requested environment, then the variant object can also contain an optional `payload` property.
 The `payload` will contain data about the variant's payload: what type it is, and what the content is.
 To learn more about variants and their payloads, check [the feature toggle variants documentation](../reference/feature-toggle-variants.md).

 Variant toggles without payloads look will have their name listed and the `enabled` property set to `true`: